 A 2016 study in Appetite found that parents who monitored their child’s intake very carefully had kids who tended to eat more sweets.
 Likewise, mothers who used psychological control such as pressure to eat and food restriction had kids who ate more snack foods in general.

 “This study’s data suggest that children who perceive their mothers as using more coercive practices to reduce their overeating, or who perceive more psychological control from their mothers tend to eat more beyond satiety.”June Liang, study author

-Is My Child Sneaking Sugar or Binge Eating?
+Is My Teenager Sneaking Sugar or Binge Eating?

-It’s disconcerting to find out your teenager is sneaking food.
+It’s disconcerting to find out your child is participating in secret eating or sneaking food.
 If that food tends to be sweets, then you may be worried that this behavior isn’t just about sugar, or an isolated incidence.